zuliaio/zulia.io/_posts/2022-6-10-query-syntax.md

 * `title,abstract:fn:maxwidth(5 fn:atLeast(2 quick brown fox))`
   * matches all documents in the title or abstract field where at least two of the three terms (quick, brown and fox) occur within five positions of each other.

+* Fields indexed with the name `fn` (not recommended) can be searched by setting fn as one of the default search fields but not by simply prefixing the query with the field name.
+To use prefix a term or term grouping, use the multi field syntax with a blank additional field like `fn,:someTerm`.

 Please refer to the [interval functions package](https://lucene.apache.org/core/9_1_0/queryparser/org/apache/lucene/queryparser/flexible/standard/nodes/intervalfn/package-summary.html) for more information on which functions are available and how they work.

+# Zulia specific query syntax

+## Numeric Set
+Numeric set queries are more efficient for sets of numbers than a standard filter or scored query.
+They work on integer, long, float, and double fields.
+They can be done as a separate query since 2.7.0 (NumericSetQuery in Java) and inline with a query using the syntax below since 3.4.1.
+* `intField:zl:ns(10 4 25)`
+  * searches intField for documents containing any of the numbers 4,10,25
+* `intField1,intField2:zl:ns(10 4 25)`
+  * searches both intField1 and intField2 for documents containing any of the numbers 4,10,25
+* `zl:ns(1 2 3 4)`
+  * searches the default search fields for documents containing any of the numbers 4,10,25 (all default search fields must be numeric)

+## Terms In Set Query
+Term in set queries are a more efficient way to search a set of terms as they appear in the search index (tokenized and filtered for non keyword analyzers).
+If a keyword analyzer is used terms will be case-sensitive and need to be a complete match.
+They can be done as a separate query since 1.7.35 (TermQuery in Java) and inline with a query using the syntax below since 3.4.1.

+* `id:zl:tq(abc 123 xyz rrr)`
+  * searches field id for analyzed terms abc, xyz, or rrr.
+If id field was analyzed as lower case keyword this would match ids ABC or Xyz.
+* `mainTopic,subTopic:zl:tq("Lung Cancer" "Brain Cancer" Diabetes)`
+  * searches field mainTopic and subTopic for terms "Lung Cancer" "Brain Cancer" Diabetes, returning documents if either field matched any term.
+In this case topics and subTopics are assumed to be keyword fields.

+## Notes
+* Fields indexed with the name `zl` (not recommended) can be searched by setting zl as one of the default search fields but not by simply prefixing the query with the field name.
+To use prefix a term or term grouping, use the multi field syntax with a blank additional field like `zl,:someTerm`.